Shivamitcs/Dnj_ecom/README.md

 MVC
 MS SQL Server
 Code is not fully publised
-Anyone wants it I can give you the imssing files
+Anyone wants it I can give you the missing files